MoEDAL-MAPP, an LHC Dedicated Detector Search Facility

 \subsubsection{The MoEDAL-MAPP Detector for Charged LLPs}

-In our initial LoI we described the MoEDAL Apparatus for very Long Lived Charged Particles (MALL) detector who purpose is to search for Long Lived Charged Particles ( LLCPs).
-Our studies have shown that by placing MoEDAL's 2560 exposed trapping detector volumes, each of size 2.5 cm x 2.5 cm x 19 cm, underneath the MAPP-mQP detector we can monitor them for the decays of electrically charged particles that have stopped and been captured, obviating the need for the MALL detector.
+In our initial LoI we described the MoEDAL Apparatus for very Long Lived Charged Particles (MALL) detector who purpose is to search for LLCPs.
+Our studies have shown that by placing MoEDAL's 2560 exposed trapping detector volumes, each of size 2.5~cm $\times$ 2.5~cm $\times$ 19~cm, underneath the MAPP-mQP detector we can monitor them for the decays of electrically charged particles that have stopped and been captured, obviating the need for the MALL detector.
 The arrangement of trapping volumes with respect to the MoEDAL-MAPP detector is shown in Figure~\ref{fig:MAPP-LLCP-detector}.
-This development will also be presented in detail in a future addendum to this TP in 2022.
+This development will also be presented in detail in a future addendum to the Technical Proposal.